|

 stating that it was the 2nd month of the 2nd

-4th yr of his reign.)
+4th yr of his reign.
+Hebrew reads, "And he is

 - While Solomon was crowned a second time it